ZJUVAI/Newclid/scripts/grpo/README.md

 - `mastered`: high-pass rows reserved only as a small fallback when the selector still cannot fill enough examples

 `v4_reward_mixed` is stricter about `pass_at_* = 0` rows.
-It keeps the same `core` and `near` tiers, but only admits zero-pass rows into `reward_mixed_zero` when offline labels show genuinely mixed reward outcomes instead of the degenerate `valid_at_* ~= 1, pass_at_* = 0` pattern that often produces `reward_std = 0` during training.
+It keeps the same `core` and low/high boundary tiers, but only admits zero-pass rows into `reward_mixed_zero` when offline labels show genuinely mixed reward outcomes instead of the degenerate `valid_at_* ~= 1, pass_at_* = 0` pattern that often produces `reward_std = 0` during training.